bbchallenge/bbchallenge/src/routes/method.md

 In **case 2.** the machine is marked as **non halting**, see [Story](/story) for more details on BB(4).

 In **case 3.** there are naïvely <Katex math="2*2*5=20"/> choices for the undefined transition that was encountered.
-This number of choices is reduced by imposing an order on the set of states as this allows not to visit _isomorphic machines_^[Machines that are the same up to a renaming of the states].
+This number of choices is reduced by imposing an order on the set of states as this allows not to visit _isomorphic machines_^[4.
+Machines that are the same up to a renaming of the states].
 Further pruning methods are implemented to discard redundant machines.
 The algorithm is then applied recursively to the machines equipped of their new transition.

 Complete pseudo-code and details of the construction are available on the [forum](forum).